openedx/frontend-enterprise/README.rst

   npm run lint
   npm run test

-The above NPM scripts are running Lerna commands behind-the-scenes.
+The above NPM scripts are run via NPM workspaces behind-the-scenes.
 By default, it will run the associated NPM command in each package in the monorepo.
-However, Lerna provides a mechanism to only run tests for a specific package(s), for example:
+However, NPM workspaces does provide a mechanism to only run tests for a specific package, for example:

 ::

-  lerna run test --scope=@edx/frontend-enterprise-catalog-search
+  npm run test -w @edx/frontend-enterprise-catalog-search

 To clean your local monorepo of any installed ``node_modules`` and symlinked packages to start fresh, you may run:

 ::

   npm run clean

-See https://github.com/lerna/lerna for full documentation of Lerna commands.

 Installing local monorepo package(s) from an edX micro-frontend
 -----